Hospitaller Malta: Main projects

+Maltese Corso

+From 1530 to 1798 the Order of Malta waged a long-standing naval operation harassing Ottoman ships in the Mediterranean, reaching its peak from 1660 to 1675.
+It was an important source of income for the Order and employment for the local Maltese, profiting from plundered booty and the capture of Muslim slaves.

 Colonization

 The Order also took part in the colonization of the Americas.
 On 21 May 1651, it acquired four islands in the Caribbean: Saint Barthélemy, Saint Christopher, Saint Croix and Saint Martin.
-These were purchased from the French Compagnie des Îles de l'Amérique which had just been dissolved.
+These were purchased from the French Company of the American Islands which had just been dissolved.
 The Order controlled the islands under the governorship of Phillippe de Longvilliers de Poincy until his death, and in 1665 the four islands were sold to the French West India Company.
 This marked the end of the Order's influence outside the Mediterranean.